- Email Address

 - Research Description

 My research group investigates stress on plants at the cellular and sub-cellular levels.
 The objective is to identify what changes occur in plant cells upon exposure to stress and which of these changes aid the plant to increase its tolerance to the stress.
-In particular, my lab focuses on cultivated grapes used in the Wine Industry in Ontario with the aim of improving their freezing and drought stress tolerance.
+In particular, my lab focuses on cultivated grapes used in the Wine Industry in Ontario.

 - Research Summary